pollti/P4FM/README.md

 * Activate the virtualenv with `source $name/bin/activate`
 * Install all requirements with `pip install -r requierements.txt`

-Save reuirements with `pip freeze > requirements.txt`
+Save requirements with `pip freeze > requirements.txt`

 ## Execution